ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 - An human?
 - A machine?
-- A mobile device?
+- A thing?

 Note: jf

 For what type of consumer?
 A human?
 A machine?
-A machine with specific constraints such as a mobile device?
+A machine with specific constraints such as a mobile device, a car?

 ----